 - Business visa: Individuals visiting Austria for business activities for less than six months can apply for a business visa to stay compliant.
 Countries with agreements for visits up to 90 days do not need a visa.

-Requirements to Obtain a Work Visa in Austria
+Requirements to Obtain Austria Work Visas

 Austria uses a points-based system to help determine which category applicants fall under, including very highly qualified workers, skilled workers who can fill shortages, start-up founders, graduates of local higher education institutions, self-employed key workers, and other key workers.
 These categories then help determine what type of visa the applicant is eligible for.